 If you lifted a relatively light box, and your back ‘went’, you might blame the lifting as the sole cause of the pain.
 But if you lift equally heavy weights regularly everyday why would you hurt yourself this time?
 Were you tired?
 Or a cold coming on?
 Or utterly fed up of work at the moment?
-This can make a little pull or twinge in the back you would have hardly noticed on another day seem much more significant. (this happens unconsciously by the way – we don’t get to choose whether we feel pain – although we can choose how we react to it).
+This can make a little muscular injury you would have hardly noticed on another day seem much more significant. (this happens unconsciously by the way – we don’t get to choose whether we feel pain – although we can choose how we react to it).
 Why would just bending down to pick up something be catastrophically painful on this occasion when you do it tens of times every day with no trouble?
 There is something going on in the muscles or soft tissues, to be sure, but there must be more to it.
 This is the pain puzzle: what else is going on that has made this minor physical thing seem so alarming to your nervous system?

 Working out your ‘pain puzzle’ can help you avoid pain flare ups

 Pain is always individual, but to give you an example of how understanding your pain better can help you manage it and avoid flare ups, I’ll confess about situations where I still have to be mindful of my own pain management.